Jay-Jay Feeney: Personal life

 Feeney married co-host Dominic Harvey in 2004.
-They became Legal Guardians of Feeney's nephew, Seven, in 2007.
-Seven lived with them until the guardianship expired in 2017.
+They were legal guardians of a relative's child from 2007 to 2017.

 She changed her name to Harvey in 2014 as a ten year anniversary gift to her husband Dominic Harvey, before changing it back to Feeney early 2018.
 In 2017, Feeney and Harvey announced their separation and she reverted to her surname of Feeney.

-In 2017 Feeney was allegedly assulted by a taxi driver.
+In 2017 Feeney was allegedly assaulted by a taxi driver.
 The case was highly publicised by New Zealand media.
 The driver was later found not guilty.

 From 2021 until March 2024 Feeney was in a relationship with former army man Hoani Molnar.
 Feeney kept his identity private until revealing him through social media in 2022.

-Feeney was previously in a long-distance relationship with Minou, an accountant from Algeria.
+Feeney was previously in a long-distance relationship with Minou, an Algerian national who has been described in media reports as working in accounting and medical sales.
+The pair first connected online in 2018 and later met in person during overseas holidays, including trips to the Maldives and Malaysia.
+Their relationship ended in 2020 following international travel restrictions caused by the COVID-19 pandemic.

-Feeney confirmed in a December 2024 issue of Woman's Day that she was back with Minou.
+In December 2024, Jay-Jay Feeney confirmed in an interview with Woman's Day that she and Minou had reunited earlier that year after meeting again in Bali.
+She stated that the couple had resumed their relationship and were navigating the challenges of living in different countries.
+Feeney also disclosed that Minou had been granted a New Zealand visa in September 2025, although he later returned to Algeria temporarily in order to renew his passport.